openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

 Optimum Intel provides interfaces that enable model optimization (weight compression) using `Neural Network Compression Framework (NNCF) <https://github.com/openvinotoolkit/nncf>`__, and export models to the OpenVINO model format for use in native API applications.

-The table below summarizes differences of both Hugging Face and Native approaches.
+The table below summarizes the differences between Hugging Face and Native APIs approaches.

 .. list-table::
    :widths: 20 25 55